The Professional Development Mentoring Scheme is now mid-cycle

 The matching process will take place during February and early March when you will receive information from SUMAC and the scheme co-ordinator regarding your partnerships.
 Mentors and mentees will be matched according to the information provided in the application form so please ensure your application is accurate and as detailed as possible.
 Only briefed mentees will be paired and the number of mentors determines the number of matches able to be made.

 The primary contact is the scheme co-ordinator who can assist with guidance, queries, and issues relating to your partnership, as well as all other areas relating to your participation or interest in the scheme.

 The Professional Development Mentoring scheme complements other mentoring opportunities

-Teaching Research and Academic Mentoring scheme, a cross-institutional scheme which looks at Academic specific skills.
+Teaching Research and Academic Mentoring scheme, a cross-institutional scheme that looks at Academic specific skills.